EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ◦ φ is a key assignment and encryption schema
 ◦ T is a set of tokens deﬁned on K and L

 • The encryption policy can be represented via a graph by extending the key and token graph to include:
 ◦ a vertex for each user and each resource
 ◦ an edge from each user vertex u to the vertex hk, li such that φ (u)=l ◦ an edge from each vertex hk, li to each resource vertex r such that φ (r) = l

 Encryption policy graph – Example
-A

-k1 , l1

-B

-k2 , l2

-C

-k3 , l3

-D

-k4 , l4

-E

-k5 , l5

-F

-k6 , l6

-k8 , l8

-r1

-k7 , l7

 • user A can access {r1 , r2 }
 • user B can access {r2 , r3 }